redefine-cs/redefine-cs.github.io/index.md

 ## Computing Requirements & Prerequisites

-All students need to participate in this course is access to a computer and an internet connection. **redefine** will be taught completely over video chat.
+All students need to participate is access to a computer and an internet connection. **redefine** will be taught completely over video chat.

 For math prerequisites, students should be comfortable with algebra.
 There are no programming-related prerequisites for this course.